pastdev/clconf/README.md

 Templates allow you to apply your configuration to golang template plus some additional [custom functions](docs/templates.md)

-Note that when used in conjunction with the `--template` options, `getv` templates see a one-level key-value map, not the map represented by the yaml.
+Note that when used in conjunction with the `--output go-template*` options, `getv` templates see a one-level key-value map, not the map represented by the yaml.
 For example, this yaml (`foo.yml`):

 ```yaml
 applications: